hmcts/ccpay-payment-app/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0cb10a161dc24d0092470cda7c304c87)](https://app.codacy.com/app/HMCTS/ccpay-payment-app)
 [![codecov](https://codecov.io/gh/hmcts/ccpay-payment-app/branch/master/graph/badge.svg)](https://codecov.io/gh/hmcts/ccpay-payment-app)

 HMCTS Payment Gateway is a small wrapper around GOV.UK Pay service adding some basic user/service authorization, enforcing useful payment reference structure and collecting data across multiple GOV.UK Pay accounts that will allow better financial reporting and reconciliation.

 ### Integration prerequisites

 For a successful integration with HMCTS Payment Gateway you will require the following:
 * **GOV.UK Pay API key**.
 Before you start, you should get a dedicated GOV.UK Pay account created for you.
 Once it is done, you should use GOV.UK Pay admin console to create your API key(-s) and provide them to us.
 * **IDAM**.
 All requests to Payment Gateway require a valid user JWT token to be passed in "Authorization" header.
   Please make sure your application is integrated with IDAM before you start.
 * **service-auth-provider**.
 All requests to Payment Gateway require a valid service JWT token to be passed in "ServiceAuthorization" header.
 Please make sure your application is registered in service-auth-provider-app and you are able to acquire service JWT tokens.

 ### Integration GOTCHAs

 * **Stale Payment Status**.
 Neither HMCTS Payment Gateway, nor GOV.UK Pay support "PUSH" notifications for payment status update.
   Therefore, a situation where a user has made a payment but his redirection back to the "return" url failed (e.g. due to interrupted internet connection), would lead to a payment status not being reflected in your application until you query its status again.
   You should take this into consideration and if necessary implement some background job for refreshing payment status.
 * **Access authorization**.
 Payment gateway implements a simple url based authorization rule.
 User with id 999, will only be granted access to urls /users/999/payments/\*, any request to /users/{OTHER_ID}/payments/\* will result in 403.
 * **Refunds**.
 Although, both HMCTS Payment Gateway and GOV.UK Pay implement refund endpoints, they **WILL NOT WORK** due to limitations of MoJ financial arrangements  & back-office systems.

 ### Building
 The project uses [Gradle](https://gradle.org) as a build tool but you don't have install it locally since there is a `./gradlew` wrapper script.

 To build project please execute the following command:

 ```bash
 $ ./gradlew build
 ```

+### Run the Application Locally
+1. Add spring_profiles_active=local in the PaymentApiApplication configuration settings
+2. Enable annotation processing under settings/compiler in development environment
+3. Setup a postgre database called 'payment' and create login group for it.
+Set the username and password as 'payment'.
+Enable can login under login group/privileges
+4. Edit the application-local.properties file, add the database connection details  and add the followings on this file (if not already present): auth.idam.client.baseUrl=http://localhost:23443 auth.provider.service.client.baseUrl=http://localhost:23443

+5. Ensure that bar-idam-mock is already running, run the application
+6. Open  http://localhost:8000/swagger-ui.html to check if the api is running.

 ### Tests

 This project uses [TestContainers](https://www.testcontainers.org/usage/database_containers.html#jdbc-url) for database support.
 Docker must be installed on the machine you are running tests on and docker environment should have more than 2GB free disk space.

 Windows users may need to enable this [setting](https://github.com/testcontainers/testcontainers-java/issues/350) Linux users may need to add their current user to the docker group: